gatsbyjs/gatsby/packages/gatsby-plugin-styled-components/README.md

 ## Install

-`npm install --save gatsby-plugin-styled-components styled-components`
+`npm install --save gatsby-plugin-styled-components styled-components babel-plugin-styled-components`

 ## How to use